emartineznunez/AutoMeKin/docs/tutorial.md

 **AutoMeKin** (_amk_ for short), which stands for Automated Mechanisms and Kinetics, is an automated protocol to discover chemical reaction mechanisms and simulate the kinetics at the conditions of interest.
-Although the method was originally designed to find transition states //( TSs) from reactive molecular dynamics (MD) simulations, several new tools have been incorporated throughout the past few years.
+Although the method was originally designed to find transition states //(xTSs) from reactive molecular dynamics (MD) simulations, several new tools have been incorporated throughout the past few years.
 The current pipeline consists of three steps: